JoaoHenriqueRX7/stone-ai-Showcase/README.md

-<h1 align="center">🗿 Stone-AI – Conversational AI for Amagra Granitos</h1>
+<h1 align="center">🗿 Stone-AI – Conversational AI for Amagran Granitos</h1>

 <p align="center">
-  <strong>Backend API built for Amagra (Vila Velha, Brazil), giving each granite slab its own voice</strong>
+  <strong>Backend API built for Amagran (Vila Velha, Brazil), giving each granite slab its own voice</strong>
 </p>

-> ⚠️ **Heads-up:** You're looking at the backend portion only – all frontend & design was handled by Amagra’s design team and external partners.
+> ⚠️ **Heads-up:** You're looking at the backend portion only – all frontend & design was handled by Amagran’s design team and external partners.
 My role focused on the API layer and AI integrations.

 ---

-🛑 **Important note:** This project is private and was developed as a custom solution for [Amagra Granitos](https://amagra.com.br/), one of Brazil’s leading granite companies.
+🛑 **Important note:** This project is private and was developed as a custom solution for [Amagran Granitos](https://Amagran.com.br/), one of Brazil’s leading granite companies.
 The code here represents the backend service powering the experience.
 Any questions, feel free to [reach out](mailto:joaohenrique@jhbdev.com.br).